drewloewe/self-assessments/README.md

-# self-assessments
-Midterm and Final Self-Assessments for Students
+Here are the assignments for the midterm and final self-assessments for Drew Loewe's courses at St. Edward's University.